Amending Transactions

 • For transactions linked to workflow approval, the fields available to edit will depend on approval status:

-• For unposted POs and PIs, everything except the supplier can be edited.
+• For unposted POs, PIs, and CNs, everything except the supplier can be edited.

-• After posting, only the GL or BI Code can be updated.
+• After posting, only the Ext Ref, Description, Tran Date, Due Date, GL or BI Code can be updated.
 Note that depending on how the associated workflow is configured, edits can cause documents to require reapproval.

 Reversed Transactions These can no longer be edited.